VidushiVS/ExoSearch/README.md

 - NASA Exoplanet Archive for dataset access
 - ESA Gaia mission for stellar data
 - TESS and K2 missions for exoplanet discoveries
-- Open source community for tools and libraries

 ## Support